mikich-k2v/K2View-Academy/articles/TDM/tdm_overview/02_tdm_glossary.md

 <p><h4>Broadway</p>
 </td>
 <td valign="top" width="650 pxl">
-    <p>Broadway is the Fabric module that is used to design data movement, its transformation and the orchestration of business flows.
+    <p>Broadway is a Fabric module that is used to design data movement, its transformation and the orchestration of business flows.
 Featuring a powerful user interface for creating and debugging business and data flows, Broadway also provides a high-performance execution engine that can be activated by Fabric.
 For more details see <a href="/articles/19_Broadway/01_broadway_overview.md">Broadway Overview</a>.</p>

 </td>
 </tr>